roytang/blog/content/replies/2016/06/d3vmo2o/index.md

 - SketchDaily
 ---

-I have a daily reminder set. \n\nIf you're having trouble or don't have much time for a particular day, don't hesitate to phone it in :p\n\nI also try to pick something related to draw from one of my many other interests - gaming, comic books, movies, books, etc
+I have a daily reminder set.

+If you're having trouble or don't have much time for a particular day, don't hesitate to phone it in :p

+I also try to pick something related to draw from one of my many other interests - gaming, comic books, movies, books, etc